 Dial 112 or 999 and ask the operator to put you through to the fire service.
 They will provide firefighting and technical rescue if needed, roadside assistance for stranded cars (also often referred to as "rescue") is not part of their portfolio.

 Dial 112 or 999 and ask the operator to put you through to the Coast Guard.
-The Garda Costa na hEireann (Irish Coast Guard, RoI) or Her Majesty's Coast Guard (NI) will coordinate the response by cliff rescue teams, inshore rescue units, lifeboats and SAR helicopters if necessary.
+The Garda Costa na hEireann (Irish Coast Guard, RoI) or the Maritime and Coastguard Agency (NI) will coordinate the response by cliff rescue teams, inshore rescue units, lifeboats and SAR helicopters if necessary.
 Distress calls may also be made by marine radio or flares, but this is within the domain of qualified skippers only.

 Dial 112 or 999 and ask the operator to put you through to the mountain rescue service.

 You should be aware that all these services will respond without a charge to genuine emergencies, though you may later be asked to provide insurance details to recover some of the costs.
 Also be aware that there are fines in place for malicious, false and time-wasting call-outs, but as long as you are acting in good faith you should be okay.

 Other Emergency and Helpline Phone Numbers in the Republic of Ireland

 - Alcoholics Anonymous (Dublin) - 01 453 8998

 - AWARE Depression Support - 01 676 6166

 - Irish Tourist Assistance Service - 01 478 5295

 - Rape Crisis Centre - 1800 778 888 or 1800 212 122